 My nurse peeked his head in the door, “Do you want to have your breakfast?”… The floor was slowly waking.
 I walked down the hall to lots of good morning’s from now familiar faces.
 I found my tray on the table in the dining room which was odd.
 I usually found it on the tall rack with everyone else’s.
 Hmmmmm… Maybe this is what they did on the day you were going home?
 Like a special celebration…probably not.
 More likely my place on the rack had been replaced.
 Replaced by another new face that would most likely be scared and wary to walk into the dining room, just as I was.
 Days ago, I didn’t want anyone to recognize me.
 I’m a professional.
 I don’t belong here!
 They have made a horrible mistake!
 But now the room was so easy for me to enter, because after a lot of soul searching and slowly swallowing my pride, I realized with all my heart and soul that I DID belong there.

-I contemplated high-fiving or hugging every patient when I left, but I decided that that might land me another week in hotel 3NC, so I didn’t.
-But I hoped that they could feel in my farewells my gratitude for their nonjudgemental acceptance of me.
+I contemplated high-fiving or hugging every patient when I left.
+I hoped that they could feel in my farewells my gratitude for their nonjudgemental acceptance of me.
 For becoming my intriguing, entertaining and caring family for the past week.
 I wondered when they would be going home?
 Or if they ever would?
 Or if they even had one?

-So as I now wait for my handsome Ian’s face to walk through the door, I am going to look out the window and enjoy my cheerios and shot of apple juice, and be grateful.
+So, now as I wait to go home, I am going to look out the window and enjoy my cheerios and shot of apple juice, and be grateful.
 The web that was so beautifully weaved for me, caught me.
 I love you.